Inclusive Clinical Skills for patients of various body sizes, and appropriate use of medical interpretation services

 Active Large Group Session

-Apply an inclusive approach to physical examinations for patients of varying body habitus, with a focus on modifications to specific physical exam maneuvers, as well as to describe instances of fatphobia in medicine.
+Describe a Trauma-Informed Care approach as a medical student participating in direct patient care, with a focus on following the five guiding principles of trauma-informed care (safety, choice, collaboration, trustworthiness, and empowerment).
+Apply an inclusive approach to physical examinations for patients of various body sizes, with a focus on modifications to specific physical exam maneuvers, as well as to describe instances of fatphobia in medicine.
+To demonstrate appropriate use of medical interpretation services in patient-centered clinical assessment.

 Curriculum Block